cboettig/ews-review/manuscript-w-refs.md

 (Chisholm and Filotas 2009, Kéfi et al. 2012).

-An experimental example a transcritical bifurcation found in Drake and Griffen (2010), where the a population of *Daphnia* were forced through a transcritical bifurcation by reducing food supplies and driving population growth rates below zero.
+An experimental example a transcritical bifurcation found in Drake and Griffen (2010), where a population of *Daphnia* was forced through a transcritical bifurcation by reducing food supplies and driving population growth rates below zero.
 Indicators of CSD (variation, skewness, autocorrelation, and spatial correlation) increased prior to collapse of the population.